Is sea ice a part of your work, your travel, and/or your lifestyle?

 We’ve compiled sea ice data from northern Alaska—from whaling-ship logbooks to data acquired from satellites—to show how sea ice concentrations have changed since 1850.

-Choose a location and a year of interest (1850–2017) and see what the sea ice looked like: where was it found most often, and least often, throughout the year?
+Choose a location and a year of interest (1850–present) and see what the sea ice looked like: where was it found most often, and least often, throughout the year?